 The theater itself dates back to 1925 when it opened with the silent comedy The Trouble with Wives and the short film The Fighting Dude.
 The theater adapted to changing times in 1929 when they added sound equipment.
 Movies with dialogue called “talkies” made their debut just two years earlier when The Jazz Singer premiered.
-The following decade saw a major renovation which included new projection and sound equipment in addition to new seats and a new marquee to catch the attention of drivers heading to and fro downtown from Dodge.
+The following decade saw a major renovation which included new projection and sound equipment in addition to new seats and a new marquee to catch the attention of drivers heading to and from downtown along Dodge.

-The main theater had new blue fabric seats installed that were reminiscent of those from the 1960’s when The Sound of Music played at the theater.
-Even though a new screen, projection and sound equipment was installed, the owners didn’t abandon the traditional 35mm film.
-In fact, Film Streams has made it a part of their mission to continue to play 35mm films for their historic and archival value allowing theater goers to see the films as their creators intended.
-A much smaller micro-theater was also added allowing it to play historic media such as 16mm as well as experimental films.
-The most noticeable change to passersby along Dodge street is the large 1930’s inspired marquee spelling out both the name of the neighborhood and its namesake theater.
+The updated main theater has blue fabric seats that are reminiscent of those from the 1960s when The Sound of Music played at the theater.
+While a new screen, projection, and sound equipment were installed, it still has its traditional 35mm film.
+Film Streams has even made it a part of their mission to continue to play films in this format for their historic and archival value, allowing theatergoers to see the films in the way their creators intended.
+Dundee includes a micro-theater that allows it to play historic media such as 16mm and experimental films.

 Content written by Omaha Exploration.
 Feel free to leave a comment or a suggestion.
 Until then, keep exploring!